Skip to content

 → Entry is fresh for 5 minutes, then stale

-Set the default cache TTL (in seconds) when creating the client.
-This is used as a fallback when response headers don’t specify freshness:
+Set the cache TTL (in seconds) when creating the client.
+This is used when response headers don’t specify freshness:

 All built-in store backends follow the same TTL rules: